- About Us

 At the end of each term, you will have a PLC based around the five main areas of teaching: Behaviour Management; Curriculum; Pedagogy; Assessment and Professional Behaviours.
 These are an opportunity to reflect on all you have learned and determine your next goals and are really positive experiences.

-There are four formally assessed assignments based on professional themes and subject study.
+There are three formally assessed assignments based on professional themes and subject study.
 Each assignment has a maximum word count of 2500 maximum (excluding the appendices).
 The assignments are designed to support your development as a reflective practitioner and demonstrate impact on pupil outcomes.
 The assignments provide evidence to meet the Teachers Standards.